 Bit

-A bit is the fundamental unit of information.
+A bit is the fundamental unit of information in computers.
 It represents a choice between two values: usually written as 0 and 1.

-In computers, a bit represents an on-off state, and we can combine multiple bits to make larger units of information.
+In computers, a bit represents an on-off state, and we can combine multiple bits to make larger units of information, such as a nibble or byte.

 Number of values represented by bits